signalfx/integrations/collectd-openstack/README.md

 # ![](./img/integrations_openstack.png) OpenStack

-Metadata associated with the openstack plugin for collectd can be found [here](https://github.com/signalfx/integrations/tree/release/collectd-openstack).
+Metadata associated with the OpenStack plugin for collectd can be found [here](https://github.com/signalfx/integrations/tree/release/collectd-openstack).
 The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-openstack).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)